 Now, it seems like the Land Transportation Office (LTO) plans to overhaul driver's license (DL) restriction codes completely.

-We received a photo from a subscriber that shows a new prototype driver’s license with the LTO’s new driver’s license codes (DL Codes) which will replace the Restriction.
+We received a photo from a reader that shows a new prototype driver’s license with the LTO’s new driver’s license codes (DL Codes) which will replace the Restriction code.
 The new system now adds sub-levels to some Restrictions.

 With the old system, a restriction code 2 allows the license holder to drive almost any passenger car up to 4500-kilograms gross vehicle weight (GVW) limit.
 The old 2 code is now replaced with B and B1, upgrading the limit to 5000 kilograms GVW.
 B restricts the license holder to drive cars with up 8 seats.
 B1 is for cars with 9 or more seats.